With Instapage, the mobile version of a page consists of the same elements as the desktop version, but arranged differently and resized.

-You can use our grouping and mobile aspect ratio features to help you faster edit the mobile version as described in this article.
-The layouts we provide are mobile-optimized, but that can change as you add new elements.
+You can use our grouping and mobile aspect ratio features to help you faster edit the mobile version as explained in this article: https://d.pr/RlMk7B.
+The layouts we provide are already mobile-optimized, but that can change when you add new elements.

-1. How to use Instablocks properly
+1. How to use Instablocks properly?

 It is important that in the mobile version you keep the page elements on the same Instablocks that you added them to in desktop mode.
 This is because they are tied to the Instablock from a technical perspective.